[DRAFT] [SDKs] arv-keepdocker should be smarter about caching the image to upload

 Given this, transfers could be resumed by recreating the temporary file using the "purified" `docker save` output, or potentially with no temporary file given an appropriate interface to arv-put and the ability to skip ahead in the stream to the place where the previous transfer was left off.

-#5 Updated by Brett Smith over 3 years ago
+#5 Updated by Brett Smith almost 4 years ago

 Joshua Randall wrote:

 I can understand why you'd want to be able to resume an interrupted arv-put since that it might take a while depending on available bandwidth, but the `docker save` operation seems to be fairly lightweight -- why can't it just be run again rather than cached?

 One contributing factor: in order to safely accommodate the general case, arv-put only resumes uploads for files whose inode hasn't changed.
 If we write to

 /tmp or another location that gets cleaned regularly, arv-put won't resume after the original file is removed, even if we put the exact same file in the exact same location.

 Of course, from here you might simply argue that arv-put should use some more interesting metadata to ensure a file hasn't changed.
 Some wacky harebrained technology like a checksum.